March 26, 2011

 Why the Cloud is the better choice

 In my opinion, the Cloud offers several advantages over traditional storage solutions.
 The biggest perk is flexibility.
-You can access your data from different devices – whether it’s your phone or laptop, no matter where you are.
+You can access your data from different devices.
+Whether it’s your phone or laptop, no matter where you are.
 Here’s a practical example: You have an appointment with a government office and find out you need a copy of your birth certificate.
 If you’ve saved a scanned version of your important documents in the Cloud, you can pull it up right from your phone and send it on the spot.
 Convenient, right?

-And when it comes to security, you don’t need to worry – especially if you stick to providers that heavily invest in safety measures, like Google.
+And when it comes to security, you don’t need to worry.
+Especially if you stick to providers that heavily invest in safety measures, like Google.
 These companies use encrypted data transfers, access controls, and regular updates to patch any vulnerabilities.
 Plus, your data is often stored redundantly, meaning it’s backed up across multiple servers, which greatly reduces the risk of losing it.

 Closing Words